A categorification of Grassmannian cluster algebras: Examples

 For $\grass37$, a piece of the A-R quiver is shown in Figure~\ref{fig:ARqG37}.
 The quiver may be continued to the right by adding 3 to all labels (mod 7) until it becomes periodic under a glide reflection.
 For $\grass38$ a piece of the A-R quiver, containing 2 of the 8 projectives, is shown in Figure~\ref{fig:ARqG38}.
 The quiver may be continued to the right by adding 3 to all labels (mod 8) until it becomes periodic under a translation.

 \begin{remark} Notice that, in Figure~\ref{fig:ARqG38}, every label occurs in each rank 3 module, with one label occurring twice.
-For example, by suitably shifting the labels on the three rank 3 modules appearing in the first four columns, we see that the following three modules are precisely those with the label `8' occurring twice.
+For example, by suitably shifting the labels on the three rank 3 modules appearing in the first four columns, we see that the three modules from Figure~\ref{fig:3contours} are precisely those with the label `8' occurring twice:

-These are precisely the modules depicted in Example~\ref{ex:profiles}.
 It may be confirmed that all rank 2 and rank 3 modules above occur in pairs or triples, respectively, whose profiles contain the same contour shapes, but with the layers cyclically reordered.

 Thus these modules have generic filtrations with the same rank 1 factors and hence must have the same class in the Grothendieck group of $\CM(A)$.
-This empirical phenomenon of \emph{cyclic reordering of factors} provides a natural explanation of the occurrence of multiple non-isomorphic indecomposables in the same class, but we don't currently understand why such reordering is \emph{a priori} possible. \end{remark}
+This empirical phenomenon of \emph{cyclic reordering of factors} provides a natural explanation of the occurrence of multiple non-isomorphic indecomposables in the same class, but we don't currently understand why such reordering is \emph{a priori} possible.

-Note that this cyclic reordering of factors is quite different from the symmetry of $\CM(A)$ that arises from the automorphism of $A$ corresponding to the cyclic symmetry of the double quiver $Q(C)$ in Figure~\ref{fig:mckayQ}; for example:
+Note that this cyclic reordering of factors is quite different from the symmetry of $\CM(A)$ that arises from the automorphism of $A$ corresponding to the cyclic symmetry of the double quiver $Q(C)$ in Figure~\ref{fig:mckayQ}. \end{remark}

 \goodbreak